-Diagnoses identified through the utilization management system that warrant review for chronic, high-cost, or special needs consideration will be referred to an individual case manager who will coordinate care as appropriate.
+Diagnoses identified through the utilization management system that warrant review for chronic, high cost, or special needs consideration will be referred to an individual case manager who will coordinate care as appropriate.
 Flagged diagnoses may reflect such conditions as:

-- Asthma
+• Asthma

-- Cerebral Palsy
+• Cerebral Palsy

-- Diabetes
+• Diabetes

-- Seizure Disorders
+• Seizure Disorders

-- Leukemia
+• Leukemia

-- Sickle Cell Anemia
+Sickle Cell Anemia

-- Emotional/Behavioral Conditions
+• Emotional/Behavioral Conditions

-- 7.2.4.
-Decisions related to the prior authorization of health services are completed in accordance with State law or, in accordance with the medical needs of the patient, within 14 days after the receipt of a request for services.
-(Section 2102(a)(7)) (42CFR 457.495(d)) Exigent medical circumstances may require more rapid response according to the medical needs of the patient.
+724 Decisions related to the prior authorization of health services are completed in

+.4.7. accordance with State law or, in accordance with the medical needs of the patient, within

+14 days after the receipt of a request for services.
+(Section 2102(a)(7)) (42CFR

+457.495(d)) Exigent medical circumstances may require more rapid response according

+to the medical needs of the patient.

-The third party administrator assures that all decisions for prior authorizing health services are made within 14 days of receipt of a request for the services.
+The MCOs are required to maintain authorization policies in accordance with WV State Code and federal regulations.
+Standard authorization decisions must be made within 7 calendar days while expedited decisions must be made as expeditiously as the member's condition warrants, but no later than 2 calendar days The third party administrator assures that all decisions for prior authorizing health services are made within 14 days of receipt of a request for the services.

-Section 18.
-Cost-Sharing and Payment te elects to use funds provided under Title XXI only to provide expanded state's Medicaid plan, and continue on to Section 9.
+Section 8.
+Cost-Sharing and Payment

+te elects to use funds provided under Title XXI only to provide expanded State's Medicaid plan, and continue on to Section 9.
 8.1.
-Is cost-sharing imposed on any of the children covered under the plan?
-(42CFR 457.505) Indicate if this also applies for pregnant women.
-(CHIPRA #2, SHO # 09-006, issued May 11, 2009) 8.1.1.
+Indica g imposed on any of the children covered under the plan?
+(42CFR 457.505) s also applies for pregnant women.
+(CHIPRA #2, SHO # 09-006, issued 9) 8.1.1.
 8.1.2.
 Yes No, skip to question 8.8.
-8.1.1-I 8.1.2-I Yes No, skip to question 8.8.
+8.1.1-PW 8.1.2-PW Yes No, skip to question 8.8.

-It is important to note that for families below 150 percent of poverty, the same limitations on cost sharing that are under the Medicaid program apply.
+Guidance: It is important to note that for families below 150 percent of poverty, the same limitations on cost sharing that are under the Medicaid program apply.
 (These cost-sharing limitations have been set forth in Section 1916 of the Social Security Act, as implemented by regulations at 42 CFR 447.50 - 447.59).
 For families with incomes of 150 percent of poverty and above, cost sharing for all children in the family cannot exceed 5 percent of a family's income per year.
 Include a statement that no cost sharing will be charged for pregnancy-related services.
 (CHIPRA #2, SHO # 09-006, issued May 11, 2009) (Section 2103(e)(1)(A)) (42CFR 457.505(a), 457.510(b) and (c), 457.515(a) and (c))